 A Family Practice Network, or FPN, provides a mechanism through which a physician group can address common practice and patient needs, have a collective voice on issues facing family practice, and address local population health needs, in coordination with the Regional Health Authority (RHA).
 The FPN structure is a physician‐led, non‐profit organization.

-The Rural Eastern FPN is incorporated as of October 23, 2019 and has chosen a name that represents the expansive geographic area it represents: “RE” representing the “Rural Eastern” portion of the province, “Boot” representing the Burin Peninsula, and “RE-Boot” to signify the beginning of improvements and change in family physician practice.
+The RE-Boot FPN was incorporated on October 23, 2019, and has chosen a name that represents the expansive geographic area it represents: “RE” representing the “Rural Eastern” portion of the province, “Boot” representing the Burin Peninsula, and “RE-Boot” to signify the beginning of improvements and change in family physician practice.
 RE-Boot will be focusing on Physician Wellness, developing offerings to improve family physician relationships across practices, specific to physician wellness activities and improving work/life balance.
 In addition, focusing on support for new graduates, including developing and making available supportive structures for new graduates (e.g. orientation information and processes for acute care facilities, services and contracts).
 Locum programming is another key priority, focusing on pool/program/networks to support related needs.
 Lastly, RE-Boot will be focused on RHA collaboration working with Eastern Health on solutions to reduce consultant referral wait times across priority consultant services, e.g. for Rheumatology and Neurology patients.

 How do I become a member?